usetania/tania-core/README.md

 If you want to raise a pull-request with a new feature, or refactoring of existing code, please, discuss it first on [Tania's Telegram group](https://t.me/usetania).

+## Support Us

+You can become a backer or a sponsor for Tania through our [Open Collective page](https://opencollective.com/tania).

+### Backers

+Become a backer with a monthly donation and help us continue our activities.

+<object type="image/svg+xml" data="https://opencollective.com/tania/tiers/backer.svg?avatarHeight=36&width=600"></object>

+### Sponsors

+Become a sponsor and get your logo on our README on GitHub with a link to your site.

+<object type="image/svg+xml" data="https://opencollective.com/tania/tiers/sponsor.svg?avatarHeight=36&width=600"></object>

 ## Authors